adarsh-142/Projects/ETL Data Analysis with Dashboard Visualization/Documentation.md

 ## Execution of Steps
 - Step 1: Extracted from Kaggle into a database with Microsoft SQL Server.
 - Step 2: Accesses the tables from the database using SELECT queries.
-- Step 3: Joins all three tables together with
+- Step 3: Employed a COMMON TABLE EXPRESSION to incorporate an INNER JOIN between